Rabies Vaccines

 Importation of Dogs Without Rabies

 In the U.S., stray dog control programs were initiated in the 1940s, and routine rabies vaccination of owned dogs eliminated the canine rabies virus variant from circulation by 2008.
 The American Animal Hospital Association Canine Vaccination Guidelines were updated in 2022.
-As of August 2023, a valid CDC Rabies Vaccination and Microchip Record are needed to obtain a permit or make a reservation.
-The CDC does not accept foreign-issued pet passports or other certificates for foreign rabies vaccinations.
-Dogs vaccinated against rabies in the U.S. by a US-licensed veterinarian may re-enter the country from a high-risk country without a CDC Dog Import Permit if the dog has a current, valid US-issued rabies vaccination certificate and ISO-compatible microchip.
-The CDC temporarily suspended dog importation from high-risk dog rabies countries until July 31, 2024.
+As of August 2023, a valid CDC Rabies Vaccination and Microchip Record is needed to obtain a permit or make a reservation.
+The CDC does not accept foreign-issued pet passports or other certificates for rabies vaccinations administered outside the United States.
+Rabies-vaccinated dogs vaccinated in the U.S. by a U.S.-licensed veterinarian may re-enter the country from a high-risk country without a CDC Dog Import Permit if the dog has a current, valid U.S.-issued rabies vaccination certificate and an ISO-compatible microchip.
+The CDC has temporarily suspended dog importation from high-risk countries with Rabies until July 31, 2024.

 Rabies Vaccines Raccons